afrith/sa-crime-stats/README.md

 provided by the SAPS.
 Also present is the Python script used to perform this reformatting.

-The source spreadsheet was downloaded from http://www.saps.gov.za/resource_centre/publications/statistics/crimestats/2013/downloads/police_station_figures_per_province.xls
+The source spreadsheet was downloaded from the SAPS website [at this link](http://www.saps.gov.za/resource_centre/publications/statistics/crimestats/2013/downloads/police_station_figures_per_province.xls).

 The script `reformat.py` is licensed under the MIT License.